 Tiffany also promises a lifetime of aftercare for their engagement rings – a great plus, whether you need it or not.

 What we’re not so hot on is the pricing.
 While it’s an excellent brand for celebrities with near-unlimited budgets who want to capture a little of that exclusivity and prestige, the rest of us will have to choose between that blue box and getting the best diamond possible at our price point.
+The same quality and craftsmanship can often be found at jewelers near you, without the premium price tag that comes with the Tiffany name.

-Buying a diamond isn’t a complicated process, provided you understand what you should expect to pay for certain different levels of quality, and different carat weights.
+Buying a diamond isn’t a complicated process, provided you understand what you should expect to pay for certain different levels of quality and different carat weights.
 It’s perfectly possible to get a stunning diamond for a great price that sits around the middle of the average price range for that carat weight, whether it’s 1 carat or 5, and getting your head around how to do that is a great way to ensure your budget goes as far as possible.
 That’s the same for those working to $10,000 as it is for those working to $100,000.

 At Tiffany & Co., a lot of that final price tag will be a result of their branding – of the story and opulence surrounding their brand.
 That hallmark doesn’t come cheap.